SolidityDrone/Shortcut-Swap-Matic-for-LINK677/README.md

   forge test --fork-url https://polygon-rpc.com -vv
   ```
 This will fork polygon mainnet.
 You can then run tests.
+As this project is born to fit my specific problem this only works oneway in for now, but you can easily add a new function to make it backwards.
+Then include that in your contract's interface ;)

 <!-- License and use -->